First-Year Orientation is August 23-30, 2020.

 Our week-long Orientation program for incoming undergraduate students is a dynamic and engaging experience that will introduce you to the expectations, culture and traditions of Carnegie Mellon University.
 All incoming undergraduate students are expected to attend the entirety of the First-Year Orientation program (registration is not required for students or guests).

-Use this website to learn more about Move-In, First-Year Family Orientation and the full 2019 Orientation schedule that will be available on the CMU Events app (download via iTunes or Google Play).
+Use this website to learn more about Move-In, First-Year Family Orientation and the full 2019 Orientation schedule that will be available on the Events at Carnegie Mellon University App (download via iTunes or Google Play).
 You can also review items you should complete before your arrival on campus and explore the resources and vocabulary that will be important to you as a new Carnegie Mellon student.

 Preparing for Orientation